Estimated reading time: 10 minutes

 In Ontario condominiums, financial responsibility for water damage follows a chain of liability that depends on where the water originated, what it damaged, and whether anyone can be shown to have caused or failed to prevent it.
 The condo corporation’s master insurance policy covers common elements and the standard unit as defined in the by-law.
 The unit owner’s personal policy covers the interior of their unit, their contents, and their personal liability.

 The critical point is this: if water originating from your unit damages a neighbouring unit or common elements, you may be held responsible for the building’s insurance deductible, even if the leak was accidental.
-A 2024 Ontario case confirmed this principle directly: a toilet overflow caused $42,000 in damage across multiple units and common areas.
+A 2024 Ontario case discussed by Robson Carpenter LLP confirmed this principle directly: a toilet overflow caused $42,000 in damage across multiple units and common areas.
 The building’s deductible was $50,000.
 The full cost was passed to the owner of the unit where the toilet overflowed.
-The owner did not need to be proven negligent.
-The test was simply whether the damage would have occurred but for their act or omission.

 Preventative Maintenance in Your Condo: Reactive vs. Proactive